 10) Avoid weekend to skip the crowd.

-12) Anilao port has public market where you can buy meat, fish, fruits or vegetables for your food to be cooked in the island.
+12) Anilao port has public market where you can buy meat, fish, fruits, or vegetables for your food to be cooked on the island.

 13) There are two ports in getting to Masasa, one is in Talaga Port during habagat season (southwest monsoon) that hits June and October and Anilao Port on amihan (northeast monsoon) from October and April.